dataseyo/Zshif/index.md

 ## What else?

 I speak Korean and Japanese conversationally and somewhat professionally (though my proficiency in Japanese has been fading recently).
-I develop mostly in python and rarely in R.
+I develop mostly in python and rarely in R. Besides standard numerical computing, I'm proficient in the various gravitational wave modules in python and in other popular physics modules.

 ```markdown